Jirka-Mayer/BachelorThesis/thesis-text.md

 ## PrIMuS agnostic encoding

 The PrIMuS dataset contains over 87 000 items, each with an image of the printed staff and then multiple files describing the music in that staff.
 There are two standard formats, namely Music Encoding Initiative format (MEI) and the Plaine and Easie code source.
-Then there are two on-purpouse encodings devised specifically for this dataset.
+Then there are two on-purpose encodings devised specifically for this dataset.
 These two encodings are what interests us.

     figure containing a sample incipit

 The first of these two encodings is the *semantic encoding*.
 It represents what the musical symbols mean.
-Each symbol has a specific pitch that relies on the cleft at the begining of the staff.
-This makes the vocabulary much larger and any model using this encoding has take the clef into account when reading the symbols.
-It is however much easier to transform this encoding to some well known format like MusicXML, since these formats tend to represent the meaning of a score, not the score appearence.
+Each symbol has a specific pitch that relies on the cleft at the beginning of the staff.
+This makes the vocabulary much larger and any model using this encoding has taken the clef into account when reading the symbols.
+It is however much easier to transform this encoding to some well-known format like MusicXML since these formats tend to represent the meaning of a score, not the score appearance.

     semantic encoding of the incipit above

 The second encoding is the *agnostic encoding*.
 This encoding treats the staff visually as a specific positioning of specific symbols.
 It tries to capture what is in the staff visually, not what the symbols mean musically.
 This is comparable to a sentence being thought of as a sequence of letters, whereas the semantic encoding could be thought of as the specific sounds a written sentence represents.
-This makes the encoding harder to convert to a well known format acceptable by other music software.
-On the other hand this encoding is formal-enough to be easily converted to the semantic encoding, if read correctly.
+This makes the encoding harder to convert to a well-known format acceptable by other music software.
+On the other hand, this encoding is formal-enough to be easily converted to the semantic encoding, if read correctly.
 So this encoding lets the model do less work, therefore the model should do fewer mistakes.

     agnostic encoding of the incipit above